theochem/BFit/README.md

 See [grid.py](bfit/grid.py), for different assortment of grids.

 ### 2. Specify the Model Object.
-Here, the model distribution is 5 S-type, normalized Gaussian functions with center at the origin.
+Here, the model distribution is 5 s-type, normalized Gaussian functions with center at the origin.
 ```python
 from bfit.model import AtomicGaussianDensity
 model = AtomicGaussianDensity(grid.points, num_s=5, num_p=0, normalize=True)